Monk: "If I have nothing in my mind, what shall I do?"

 No. That would contradict the idea of PicoLisp's simple virtual machine structure.
 A compiler transforms it to another (physical) machine, with the result that many assumptions about the machine's behavior won't hold any more.
 Besides that, PicoLisp primitive functions evaluate their arguments independently and are not suited for being called from compiled code.
 Finally, the gain in execution speed would probably not be worth the effort.
 Typical PicoLisp applications often use single-pass code which is loaded, executed and thrown away; a process that would be considerably slowed down by compilation.

-Yes and No. Though we wrote and tested PicoLisp originally only on Linux, it now also runs on FreeBSD, Mac OS X (Darwin), Cygwin/Win32, and probably other POSIX systems.
+Yes and No. Though we wrote and tested PicoLisp originally only on Linux, it now also runs on many other POSIX systems.
 The first versions were even fully portable between DOS, SCO-Unix and Macintosh systems.
 But today we have Linux.
 Linux itself is very portable, and you can get access to a Linux system almost everywhere.
 So why bother?

-The GUI is completely platform independent (Browser), and in the times of Internet an application server does not really need to be portable.
+The GUI is completely platform independent (Browser), and in the age of the Internet an application server does not really need to be portable.

 Not really, but it evolved a great deal into that direction.